ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Edit: Edit the properties of DB Connection.
 - Manage Extra Host IP: Manage the Extra Host IPs of DB Connection.
 - Remove: Remove the selected DB Connection.
-- Start all: Start all replication object which are stopped and belong to the DB Connection.
+- Start all: Start all the replication object which are stopped and belong to the DB Connection.
-- Stop all: Stop all replication objects which are currently running and belong to the DB Connection.
+- Stop all: Stop all the replication objects which are currently running and belong to the DB Connection.
 - Quick Start all: Quick Start all replication objects which are stopped in the DB Connection.
 This operation may cause a loss of replication data not yet delivered to another node.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Create Replication: Create a Replication Object at the DB Connection.
-- Create Full-mesh Replications: Create new full-meshed replication object according to the selected DB Connections.
+- Create Full-mesh Replications: Create new full-meshed replication objects according to the selected DB Connections.
 For example, if four DB Connections are selected, 16(2⁴) replication objects with the same name are created.
 - Join to Full-mesh: Joins selected DB Connections to created full-meshed replication objects.
 - Create Replication Pair: Create a pair of replication objects at both sides of DB Connections.
 - Drop Replications: Delete all the replication objects that belong to DB Connection.
 All the replication objects should be stopped before executing this function.